-Like my Facebook Page where I share about faith you can touch in life and fiction.
+Like my Facebook Page is where I share occasionally about faith you can touch in life and fiction.

 Pinterest Boards I post lots about tea, inspiration boards for my novels, homeschool, faith, household topics, food, and crochet/crafts.
 Please link the images of my posts to Pinterest to keep track of them!